palashsharma891/6.0001---MIT/README.md

 I decided to include the dates of when these were written in the code(I use Spyder) to not freak people(and future me!) out.

+I also wrote a [blog](https://github.com/palashsharma891/6.0001---MIT) about my journey through this course.

 If you have any doubts regarding the solutions, feel free to contribute or mail me at palashsharma891@gmail.com